movahhedi/Fading/README.md

 # Fading
-fadeIn & fadeOut HTML elements as a Promise, with ~500 bytes.
+fadeIn & fadeOut HTML elements as a Promise, with ~200 bytes gzipped.

 ### fadeIn
 ```js